Street Transvestite Action Revolutionaries: Background

 Soon after the riots, gay rights activists founded various organizations, including the Gay Liberation Front (GLF) and the Gay Activists Alliance (GAA).
 Both Johnson and Rivera were active in the GAA and GLF at different times.
-In September 1970, the administration at New York University (NYU) canceled several upcoming dances to be held at the Weinstein Hall residential building after leaning that they would be "homosexual" events.
+In September 1970, the administration at New York University (NYU) canceled several upcoming dances to be held at the Weinstein Hall residential building after learning that they would be "homosexual" events.
 In response, beginning on September 20, 1970, members of several activist organizations took over the hall, beginning the Weinstein Hall occupation.
 During this time, Johnson suggested the formation of an organization for transgender people, to be called Street Transvestite Action Revolutionaries (STAR).
 According to Johnson biographer Tourmaline, the name may have been partially inspired by an album called STAR by the musician Julianne.
 On September 25, the occupation was broken up by a police tactical unit, prompting the occupiers to leave and march throughout Greenwich Village.